NathanTCz/xml_file/README.md

 at those targets.

 ### Usage
-`xml_file` resource allows three different attributes to specify partial content.
+`xml_file` resource allows different attributes to specify partial content.

 - 'partial' attribute to add a XML fragments.
 Following example will